US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 • Command and General Staff College

-You might attend Airborne School, Ranger School, or other advanced courses to boost your skills and career prospects.
+The Army also provides unique training opportunities, so you might attend Airborne School, Ranger School, or other advanced courses to enhance your skills and career prospects.

 Life in the Army